List of The Legend of Zelda: Ocarina of Time characters: Kaepora Gaebora / Rauru

 is a wise owl who guides Link throughout various games in the series.
 He also appears in Majora's Mask and Four Swords Adventures.
 Screen Rant described the character as "arguably Ocarina of Time's most hated character", noting his lengthy speeches, which rarely provide useful advice.
 Devin Ellis Friend reported that interacting with the character had caused particular frustration, as at the end of his speeches he asks players if they want the advice repeated; as the cursor defaults to yes, this can cause players to accidentally repeat the advice.

-In Ocarina of Time, he is the reincarnation of the Sage of Light, a fact hinted at by one of the in-game Gossip Stones and confirmed by Hyrule Historia.
+In Ocarina of Time, he is an alternate form taken on by the Sage of Light, a fact hinted at by one of the in-game Gossip Stones and confirmed by Hyrule Historia.

 Rauru is a Hylian high priest and the Sage of Light, as well as the last of the ancient Sages.
 He cares for Link during his temporary imprisonment in the Sacred Realm and provides him with information about the Sages and the events of the past seven years.
 He then tasks Link with finding the five remaining Sages and gives him the Light Medallion.